Fractional kinetics equation from a Markovian system of interacting Bouchaud trap models: Main result

-There are two main differences between such fields and the density fields $\cX^n_t$ in \eqref{eq:density-fields}.
-On the one hand, $\cZ^n_t$ considers the frequency variables of occupied slots at each site, rather than the occupancy variables themselves; we remark that frequency as a standard observable appears extensively in the population genetics literature, where, e.g., sites represent colonies, particles individuals of type $A$, say, and holes individuals of type $a$ (see, e.g., \cite{etheridge2011}).
+where $\theta_n$ is defined in \eqref{eq:theta-n}. \end{enumerate} While $\cX^n_t$ is the well-studied empirical density field, $\cZ^n_t$ is less standard and we refer to it as \textit{empirical frequency field}.
+There are two main differences between these two fields.
+On the one hand, $\cZ^n_t$ considers the frequency variables (thus, justifying the name) of occupied slots at each site, rather than the occupancy variables themselves; we remark that frequency as a standard observable appears extensively in the population genetics literature, where, e.g., sites represent colonies, particles individuals of type $A$, say, and holes individuals of type $a$ (see, e.g., \cite{etheridge2011}).
 On the other hand, for $\cZ^n_t$, each Dirac delta is weighted by the most standard weight $n^{-d}$, the unit volume of a cube in $\R^d$ of size $1/n$.
-For such fields, we obtain: \begin{proposition}[\S\ref{sec:proof-frequencies}] Let $d\ge 1$ and $a\in [0,1]$.
-For all $n \in \N$, let $\otimes_{x\in \Z^d}\, {\rm Bin}(\alpha_x,\rho_0(x/n))$ be the initial distribution $\mu_n$ of the particle system.
-Then, for every $t\ge0$, $\cZ^n_t\underset{n\to \infty}\Longrightarrow \rho_t{\rm Leb}_{\R^d}$ in $\cM_v(\R^d)$. \end{proposition} Recall $D^n_t(x/n)$ from \eqref{eq:duality1}.
-Note that the fields $\cX^n_t$ and $\cZ^n_t$ read as